vinodkd/guts/src/book/01_size.md

 		// meta program 1
 		1: read a specific location for the address of the next instruction to execute
 		2: execute it
-		3: if step 2 didnt set the next instruction to execute, autoincrement to next address in the same location
+		3: if step 2 didn't set the next instruction to execute, auto increment to next address in the same location
 		4: goto 1

 So the gotos exist, even if we do not depict them in code at the level of normal discourse.
-The difference between these gotos and the others is that they connect one operation to another "by default" i.e, in the most obvious way that they are supposed to be connected.
-As such, its safe to posit that they do not contribute to the size.
+The difference between these gotos and the others is that they connect one operation to another "by default" i.e., in the most obvious way that they are supposed to be connected.
+As such, it's safe to posit that they do not contribute to the size.
 That is,

 		size(implicit goto) = 0                                                          --(20)

 In program 8B, both the `goto`s are well-behaved.
-They dont fly off to kingdoms unknown: they go to the top of the loop or exit it - two very well known spots.
+They don't fly off to kingdoms unknown: they go to the top of the loop or exit it - two very well-known spots.
 So they are clearly bound gotos.
 So the size of program 3B would be:

 		size(program 8B) 	= sum(size(operations))
 							= size(assignment) + size(if) + size(stop)
 							= 1* + size(condition) + size(branches) + 1*
 							= 1* + 1* + (1 x 1* + 3 x 1*) + 1*
 							= 2* + 4* + 1*
-							= 7* sq units
+							= 7* sq. units

-More generallly, the loop in program 8B could be written in template form as:
+More generally, the loop in program 8B could be written in template form as:

 		// program 8B-templatized
 			  <<.. steps before loop..>>